South Sudan became the newest country in the world in 2011. While there is great hope for this nation, communities are facing multiple threats.

 Coronavirus is now another pressure on an already weakened healthcare system, with cases being reported in locations through the country.
 Beyond the initial health needs, coronavirus has proven a “triple threat”: an increase in food prices beyond the ability of the poorest to absorb, reports of an increase in violence against women and girls, and exacerbating other health problems.

-What we are doing in South Sudan
+What work is CAFOD doing in South Sudan?

-CAFOD and Trócaire both have a long history of working in South Sudan through church and non-church partners who support vulnerable people – of any or no faith - in communities:
+CAFOD and Trocaire both have a long history of working in South Sudan through Church and non-Church partners who support vulnerable people – of any or no faith - in communities:

 We are supporting families with crop production through provision of seeds, tools, and training in climate-friendly agricultural practices, so communities are resilient to future shock and strains.
 We work with volunteers and agricultural groups who share trainings and support each other - some groups are beginning to sell seeds to others.

 We are providing food and essential household goods to people who have returned or been displaced by conflict or climatic pressures such as floods.
 We work with local communities who welcome those who were forced to leave their homes.